-Argentiera, Doc Bolgheri Superiore, draws its strength and uniqueness from the magnificent territory in which it’s generated.
-The grapes come from the estate’s best vineyards of Merlot, Cabernet Sauvignon and Cabernet Franc.
-It is a wine with a rich and silky taste.
-A long maturation in French oak barrels, the structure of Cabernet Sauvignon and the unique terroir of Tenuta Argentiera make this wine on of the greatest expressions in the Bolgheri area.
+Argentiera Bolgheri DOC Superiore draws its strength and originality from the magnificent land from where it was born.
+The grapes come from the winery’s most suitable vineyards of Merlot, Cabernet Sauvignon, and Cabernet Franc.
+This is a wine with a rich and silky taste.
+A long maturation in French oak barrels, the refined structure and the unique terroir of Argentiera make this wine on of the greatest expressions in the Bolgheri area.

 180/200 m. asl